Note: This page will be regularly updated as the project reaches new developments, ideas and goals.

 I spent every cent I got into my music gear, vinyl for my DJ sets, software for my computer and hardware sequencers/synthesizers.
 I have never been rich and I don’t really care about… I care about being happy and doing good things.

-Up to the Arctic circle… I dream since my adolescence about this place… I always projected myself having a recording studio in front of a lake and a mountain with forest right next to and where I could record all the music I want… You get the picture, right?
+Up to the Arctic circle… I’ve been dreaming about this place since my adolescence… I always projected myself having a recording studio in front of a lake and a mountain with forest right next to and where I could record all the music I want… You get the picture, right?

 I got it!